sweagleExpert/integrations/README.md

 # integrations
-contains informatin, best practices and examples to integrate SWEAGLE to &amp; from other tools
+contains information, best practices and examples to integrate SWEAGLE to &amp; from other tools